-These distribution patterns had yet to be fully quantified, however, they have been examined in a recent study of the temporal and spatial coverage of all available data in terms of current biological understanding of stock components, their distribution in the Western Baltic and IIIa using combined information from fisheries catches and International surveys in the Western Baltic Sea (including the Sound) and Kattegat, Skagerrak over the past decade.
-The major migration routes indicated by the temporalspatial distribution of the herring stock components over time shows for the largest herring stock (the Rügen herring) an outmigration from the spawning sites during April-June through all Belts.
-This migration is not performed in large dense schools; these form during the summer feeding in Skagerrak and Kattegat.
+These distribution patterns had yet to be fully quantified, however, they have been examined in a recent study of the temporal and spatial coverage of all available data in terms of current biological understanding of stock components, their distribution in the Western Baltic and 3.a using combined information from fisheries catches and International surveys in the Western Baltic Sea (including the Sound) and Kattegat, Skagerrak over the past decade.
+The major migration routes indicated by the temporal-spatial distribution of the herring stock components over time shows for the largest herring stock (the Rügen herring) an outmigration from the spawning sites during April-June through all Belts.
+This migration is not performed in large dense schools;

+these form during the summer feeding in Skagerrak and Kattegat.
 The school formation is retained during the overwintering, which mainly occurs in the Southern Kattegat and the Sound.

-The fishery on WBSS takes place in the eastern North Sea, Division IIIa and the Western Baltic.
-In these areas the stock complex mixes with another large herring stock complex; the North Sea Autumn Spawners (NSAS).
-All spring-spawning herring in the eastern part of the North Sea (IVa&b east), Skagerrak (Subdivision 20), Kattegat (Subdivision 21) and the Western Baltic (Subdivisions 22, 23 and 24) are treated as one stock despite the local stock diversity.
+The fishery on WBSS takes place in the eastern North Sea, Division 3.a and the Western Baltic.
+In the eastern North Sea and Division 3.a the stock complex mixes with another large herring stock complex; the North Sea Autumn Spawners (NSAS).
+All spring-spawning herring in the eastern part of the North Sea (4.a & 4.b east), Skagerrak (Subdivision 20), Kattegat (Subdivision 21) and the Western Baltic (Subdivisions 22, 23 and 24) are treated as one stock despite the local stock diversity.
 Given the mixing with the NSAS, the ICES Herring assessment Working Group (HAWG) make use of biological samples routinely collected to estimate the stock composition of the annual catches.
 The analysis of stock composition in commercial samples for stock assessment and management purposes of the herring populations in the North Sea and adjacent areas has been routine since the beginning of the 1990s.
 Recent development of the stock identification methodology has opened for a monitoring of the local stock components beyond the general spawning components of spring-autumn-and winter spawners; however this is not part of the routine treatment of herring catches yet.